energiezwerg/smarthome/doc/source/logic.rst

 This object provides access to the current logic object.
 It is possible to change logic attributes (crontab, cycle, ...) during runtime.
-They will be lost after restarting SmartHome.py. ``while logic.alive:`` creates an endless loop.
-This way SmartHome.py could stop the loop at shutdown.
+They will be lost after restarting SmartHomeNG. ``while logic.alive:`` creates an endless loop.
+This way SmartHomeNG could stop the loop at shutdown.
 Next section (trigger) describes the special function ``logic.trigger()``.
 Predefined attributs of the logic object: